k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-with-OVA.md

 # How to generate load with OVA ?

 This instruction assumes that Load Generator OVA is deployed to Vmware as Virtual Machine using provided instructions.
+See this link how to deploy OVA: https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/instructions/How-to-Deploy-OVA.md

 The load generator comes with 2 features: